The Gift of the Amygdali

 The vigilante’s cowl suddenly lifts.

-“An insight strikes Batman!
-The Scarecrow was a skilled & careful researcher before he went bad…”
+But then a thought strikes Batman!
+The Scarecrow was a consummately careful researcher before he went bad…

-Batman kneels, rummaging through the bags, searching… searching… finding!
+Batman kneels, rummaging through the bags, hurriedly searching… searching… finding!

-The Scarecrow, now trussed up by Robin who is keeping a watchful eye on him, staggers up, receiving a gut punch for his trouble.
+The Scarecrow staggers up, receiving a gut punch for his trouble.

 Scarecrow: “Wait—wait, no—ugh!”

-Ignoring his self-serving cries, Batman empties two bags of blue powder into the same pipe.
+Ignoring his self-serving cries, Batman holds two bags of blue power at arm’s-length, and empties then into the same pipe.

 “One to negate the fear toxin, and one for good measure.”